polypoly-eu/polyPod/platform/ios/README.md

 ### Prerequisites

-Before building for Android, you need to build the shared components and Features - simply follow the build instructions in [../../README.md](../../README.md).
+Before building for iOS, you need to build the shared components and Features - simply follow the build instructions in [../../README.md](../../README.md).